 Any evident line or pattern should not be visible.
-Dog’s coat must be long enough to allow the groomer to make a difference in its appearance.
+Dog’s coat must have, at least, two months' growth; the hair must be long enough to allow the groomer to make a difference in its appearance.

 All grooming techniques are allowed, as long as the chosen technique suites the type of the dog’s coat.

 Category Handstripping / Spaniels & Setters

 Stripping knives are allowed